The-Code-Alchemist/Coding-Dojo/README.md

 Here's an opinionated view of what you'll need to get started as a Software Engineer.
 1. Open Source and Platform Independence take the lead, since anything in this list can be used with:
     - Windows
+      - Suggestion: It's worthwhile to install Java, Maven, Git and IntelliJ into a centralized directory such as `C:\dev\` to access all your development tools more efficiently.
     - macOS
     - Linux
 2. This repo has been developed under Windows using the tools listed below.